Early-universe constraints on the electron mass: Big Bang Nucleosynthesis

 Once deuterium can survive, helium-3 and tritium are produced and rapidly processed into helium-4, the most abundant and stable BBN product.
 Since the majority of neutrons available at the onset of nucleosynthesis end up bound in \ce{^4He}, the primordial helium mass fraction can be estimated as

 where $\rho_b$ is the total baryonic mass density.
 The primordial \ce{^4He} abundance is inferred from recombination emission lines of \ce{He} and \ce{H} in metal-poor extragalactic H\,\textsc{ii} regions.
 Because \ce{^4He} is also synthesized in stars, the observed helium abundance must be extrapolated to zero metallicity, exploiting the expected correlation between helium and metal production.
 The PDG~\cite{ParticleDataGroup:2024cfk} quotes $Y_P = 0.245 \pm 0.003$, reported as a weighted mean of Refs.~\cite{Aver2021,Valerdi2019,Fernandez2019,Kurichin2021,Hsyu2020,Valerdi2021,Aver12021}.
 During the final stages of manuscript preparation, a new helium determination appeared as a preprint~\cite{Aver:2026dxv} (see also~\cite{Skillman:2026ltj,Yeh:2026pil}), reporting $Y_P = 0.2458 \pm 0.0013$.
-This central value is consistent with earlier estimates but with improved precision.
-In our analysis we considered this latest measurement.
+This central value, obtained from the Large Binocular Telescope (LBT) observations of 54 metal-poor H\,\textsc{ii} regions, is consistent with earlier estimates but with improved precision.
+In our analysis, we consider both the LBT and the PDG measurements and derive the bounds on the electron mass for both cases.

 The third stable element produced in appreciable amounts during BBN is \ce{^7Li}.
 Its primordial abundance is commonly inferred from old, metal-poor halo stars, where \ce{^7Li} is observed to be approximately constant over a range of metallicities (the Spite plateau).
 It is useful to quantify metallicity through